dotnet/docs/docs/core/testing/unit-testing-mstest-migration-from-v1-to-v3.md

 ## Code Analyzers and Best Practices

 MSTest v3 includes built-in code analyzers for best practices, avoiding configuration pitfalls, and proper use of MSTest attributes and settings.
-This is automatically available when using MSTest package or MSTest.Sdk.
+This is automatically available when using MSTest package or MSTest.Sdk, or you can install [MSTest Analyzer package](https://www.nuget.org/packages/MSTest.Analyzers).

 ---